jayala-29/DSC235-Data-Science-for-Cybersecurity/README.md

 - 6-8 discussion board responses, worth 3% each and due before the following lecture `min{submitted_discussions,15}`

-- Active responses to others' posts may bump grade up at the end depending on where you stand, though not required
+- Active responses to multiple posts may bump grade up at the end depending on where you stand, though not required

 ## Academic Integrity